See how Microsoft Consulting Services can help you

 Saving this off and rerunning the report, we can see that the select statement using SQL profiler no longer runs against the primary database, instead, it is being offloaded to our secondary replica for processing.

-To summarize, we have seen how new functionality introduced in SQL 2012 can be leveraged to improve the system performance and user experience of CRM 2011.
-This functionality provides a supported way to balance the load on SQL for CRM in a supported way, whilst maintaining supportability.
+To summarize, we have seen how new functionality introduced in SQL Server 2012 can be leveraged to improve the system performance and user experience of CRM 2011.
+This functionality provides a way to balance the load on SQL Server for CRM.

 I see this functionality as being key to how we improve the scalability and performance of CRM Infrastructure for on premise customers however, please be aware that support for this solution is currently non-existent.
 Always engage the Microsoft Support team before customizing any of the Dynamics CRM reporting components to ensure that your solution is valid.

 Adam Caulkett Senior Consultant Microsoft Consulting Services UK